 Besides the work of Knorozov, the 1950's and 1960's saw two other developments in the decipherment of the Maya script.
 Both of these were to have an important impact on the discipline.
-In late 1950's, Heinrich Berlin, a German-born grocery wholesaler living in Mexico, discovered what he called "el glifo 'emblema" ("Emblem Glyphs"): hieroglyphs that are linked with specific cities or lineages in the Maya inscriptions.
-In 1960, Tatiana Proskouriakoff, a Russian-born American, published for the first time evidence that the texts of Maya monuments did indeed contain historical records.
+In late 1950's, Heinrich Berlin, a Germanborn grocery wholesaler living in Mexico, discovered what he called "el glifo 'emblema'" ("Emblem Glyphs"): hieroglyphs that are linked with specific cities or lineages in the Maya inscriptions17.
+In 1960, Tatiana Proskouriakoff, a Russian-born American, published for the first time evidence that the texts of Maya monuments did indeed contain historical records18.
+Around the same time the "great names" in the field of Maya studies, J. Eric S. Thompson and Sylvanus G. Morley, declared that the Maya hieroglyphic corpus merely contained dates without any historical information.
+They also argued that the texts on ceramic vessels were crude copies of monumental inscriptions without any meaning or any linguistic value.